wp-plugins/nivo-image-slider/readme.txt

 `[all-nivoslider theme='light']`

+You can change Slide transition speed by adding `animation_speed=''` and giving value in millisecond.
+You can also change duration of slide showing by adding `pause_time=''` and giving value in millisecond.
+Example:

+`[all-nivoslider theme='light' animation_speed='500' pause_time='3000']`

 If you want to add multiple slider at your site you can do it from ( plugin version 1.3.0 ).
 To do this you must create Slide Categories when you creating  New Slide.
 Now you can show your slide by categories slug.
 So add the following parameter to your shortcode:

 `category_slug=''`